 Soccer Substitution Rules: Laws of the Game

 What are the soccer substitution rules?
-Understanding the soccer, or association football, substitution rules is crucial for every soccer player, beginner, youth or professional, soccer coach, and fan to understand.
+Understanding the soccer, or association football, substitution rules is important for every soccer player, beginner, youth, or professional, soccer coach, and fan to understand.

-Throughout the years, the rules of the beautiful game have changed and so have the rules for the number of substitutes allowed.
-In soccer, substitutions play a huge role in influencing the team’s formation, tactics, and strategies as well as play an important role in injury prevention.
+Throughout the years, the rules of the beautiful game have changed, and so have the rules for the number of substitutions allowed.
+In soccer, substitutions play a huge role in shaping the team’s formation, tactics, and strategies, as well as in injury prevention.

-In this blog, I will explain everything you need to know about one of the most basic soccer rules, the substitution rules.
+In this blog, I will explain everything you need to know about one of the most basic soccer rules: substitutions.

 What is a Substitution?

-A standard soccer game is played with eleven players on the field, in different positions, per team.
-The substitution rule allows players that started the match on the bench to be brought into the field by replacing one of the on-field players.
+A standard full-sized soccer game is played with eleven players per team, each in a different position.
+The substitution rule allows players whostarted the match on the bench to be brought into the field by replacing oanon-field pplayer

-Soccer players on the bench can be substituted for any of the outfield players for many reasons such as to replace an injured player, a tired player, or to mix up the team’s tactics and dynamics.
-Substitutions can only be made if a team notifies the referee and they get the referee’s permission to do so.
+Soccer players on the bench can be substituted for any outfield player for many reasons, such as replacing an injured player, a tired player, or to mix up the team’s tactics and dynamics.
+Substitutions can only be made if a team notifies the referee and gets the referee’s permission to do so.

-In the world of soccer, substitution rules have evolved since their introduction by the International Football Association Board (IFAB) in 1958.
-Initially, only one substitute per team was allowed, however FIFA upped the limit to three in 1995 to help prevent fatigue and injuries while adding tactical excitement.
+In soccer, substitution rules have evolved since their introduction by the International Football Association Board (IFAB) in 1958.
+Initially, only one substitute per team was allowed.
+FIFA upped the limit to three in 1995 to help prevent fatigue and injuries while adding tactical excitement.

-More recently due to the COVID 19 pandemic the number of substitutions allowed was moved up from three to five substitutions per team and it has stayed that way since.
-Also, if a game goes into extra time, both teams will get one additional substitute whether they have used their initial five substitutions or not.
+More recently, due to the COVID-19 pandemic, the number of substitutions allowed per team was increased from three to five, and it has stayed that way since.
+Also, if a game goes into extra time, both teams will get one additional substitute, regardless of whether they have used their initial five substitutions.

 When can you make a substitution in soccer?